brimdata/zed/docs/language/operators/README.md

 #### Example #3:

-Here we'll find which originating IP addresses generated the most `conn` events using the `count()` [aggregate function](../aggregate-functions/README.md) and piping its output to a `sort` in reverse order.
-Note that even though we didn't list a field name as an explicit argument, the `sort` processor did what we wanted because it found a field of the `uint64` [data type](../data-types/README.md).
+Here we'll find which originating IP addresses generated the most `conn` records using the `count()`
+[aggregate function](../aggregate-functions/README.md) and piping its output to a `sort` in reverse order.
+Note that even though we didn't list a field name as an explicit argument, the `sort` operator did what we wanted because it found a field of the `uint64` [data type](../data-types/README.md).

 ```zq-command
 zq -f table 'count() by id.orig_h | sort -r' conn.log.gz